POrTAL: Plan-Orchestrated Tree Assembly for Lookahead: EVALUATION

-All of our evaluations involve varying the amount of uncertainty in each domain.
-We vary uncertainty in three ways: the \textit{amount} of uncertainty, the \textit{distribution of locations}, and the \textit{distribution of likelihood}.

-\paragraph{Amount of Uncertainty} This refers to the number of possible locations that an item can exist in.
-The number of locations is set to be the same for all items.
-For example, each item might be in two different locations, four different locations, and so on.

-\paragraph{Distribution of Locations} This refers to choosing the sets of candidate locations that each item can possibly exist in.
-Sets are populated independently for each item, and the locations within each set are chosen uniformly without replacement.
-This means that two different items can be in the same location, and that each item has the same number of distinct possible locations.
+As discussed, we are interested in planning for robots operating in medium-uncertainty domains.
+To emulate this in our experiments, we used a two-step process to generate the initial distributions for each item/person whose location was unknown: We randomly selected a set of possible locations for each item/person, then assigned each possible location a probability that the associated item/person is there.

-\paragraph{Distribution of Likelihood} In addition to varying the number of possible locations and the identities of these locations, we also varied the probability of items existing at these locations.
-We tested three different probability distributions: the \textit{uniform} distribution, where each location has an equal chance of the item being there; a gradual \textit{Decay-75} distribution, where each location ordered by increasing probability has 75\% of the probability of an item being at that location as the next location; and a sharper \textit{Decay-50} distribution, where each location has 50\% of the probability as the next location of an item being at that location.
+As part of the evaluation, we varied the parameters of both steps of this process.
+Specifically, we explored different numbers of possible locations per item/person.
+We also tested three different distributions over locations: a uniform \textit{high variance} distribution, where each location has an equal chance of the item being there; a gradual \textit{medium variance} distribution, where each location ordered by increasing probability has 75\% of the probability of an item being at that location as the next location; and a sharper \textit{low variance} distribution, where each location has 50\% of the probability as the next location of an item being at that location.
+For example, the \textit{low variance} distribution with four possible locations for each item would have location probabilities of $\frac{1}{15}, \frac{2}{15}, \frac{4}{15},$ and $\frac{8}{15}$.